 Fortune Education has legal rights to process admission to Medical, Dental colleges and universities all over the world.
 We offer MBBS, BDS & others Admission, Application, Guidance, Documentation, and required services such as to eligible students regarding medical and higher studies…

 The College has two campuses.
-The main campus is located at 1/A, Ibrahim Sarani, Shegunbagicha, Dhaka-1000 and second campus is at 122, Kazi Nazrul Islam Avenue, Shahbag, Dhaka-1000.
+The main campus is located at 1/A, Ibrahim Sarani, Shegunbagicha, Dhaka-1000, and the second campus is at 122, Kazi Nazrul Islam Avenue, Shahbag, Dhaka-1000.

 The hospital is housed in two magnificent buildings, one is 15 stories & the other is 13 stories.
 Over 4,168 patients are attending the outpatient departments daily.
-The in-patient departments among 750 beds 30% beds are free.
+Of the in-patient departments among 750 beds 30% of beds are free.
 BIRDEM Academy runs 14 post-graduation courses in different disciplines.
-Besides postgraduate students, medical students of IMC (Ibrahim Medical College) & internee doctors of IMC are placed in all the departments of BIRDEM.
+Besides postgraduate students, medical students of IMC (Ibrahim Medical College) & internee doctors of Ibrahim Medical College are placed in all the departments of BIRDEM.

-- IMC started its journey in 2002 and will admit the 13th batch in 2014.
+- Ibrahim Medical College started its journey in 2002 and will admit the 13th batch in 2014.
 Since its inception, many students of IMC have secured merit positions and distinctions (honors) in the Professional MBBS examinations under Dhaka University.